Kellysabi/talwindcss-bootrap-webapp/README.md

 - Footer: Styled using Tailwind CSS.

 ## Viewing the Project
-1. Open the live link: [Insert Live URL].
+1. Open the live link: https://sabiservices.vercel.app.
 2. To edit, clone the repository and modify the respective files.

 ## Hosting